Up to 50% off sofas & mattresses — limited‑time deals.

 Why Mattress Labels Confuse So Many Shoppers

-Most confusion comes from the fact that shoppers use the word “safe” as a catch-all, while certification programs do not.
-The federal mattress rules focus on how a mattress behaves in a fire.
-CertiPUR-US focuses on the foam.
+Most of the confusion starts because shoppers use the word “safe” as a catch-all, while certification programs do not.
+Federal mattress rules focus on how a bed behaves in a fire.
+CertiPUR-US focuses on foam.
 GREENGUARD Gold focuses on chemical emissions into indoor air.
 OEKO-TEX STANDARD 100 focuses on harmful substances in textile articles.
-GOTS and GOLS focus on organic textile or latex standards, traceability, and broader processing criteria.
-When those scopes get collapsed into one marketing phrase, shoppers assume more certainty than the labels actually provide.
+GOTS and GOLS focus on organic textile or latex standards, traceability, and broader processing rules.
+Once those scopes get blurred into one marketing phrase, shoppers often assume the label says more than it actually does.

-A typical example is the shopper who sees “organic cotton cover” and assumes the entire mattress is organic, low-emission, and broadly nontoxic.
-Another common case is the buyer who sees CertiPUR-US and believes the whole bed has been screened.
-In both situations, the label may still be valuable, but it is answering a narrower question than the shopper intended.
+A common example is the shopper who sees an organic cotton cover and assumes the whole mattress is organic, low-emission, and broadly nontoxic.
+Another is the buyer who sees CertiPUR-US and assumes the whole bed has been screened.
+In both cases, the label may still be useful, but it is answering a narrower question than the shopper intended.

 Start With the Baseline: U.S. Mattress Fire Safety Rules